sthomas522/hmclearn/cran-comments.md

 * Reduced the runtime of most of the tests by reducing the number of simulations.

 * Second package submission to CRAN was on 6/2/2020, commmit 067724a7ef

+## Version 0.0.4

+* Changed HMC paper reference for Thomas/Tu paper to arXiv since it is openly accessible.

+* Changed relevant help references and vignettes for Thomas/Tu to arXiv paper